jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 .. note::

-   JupyterLab is just about to go into beta, so use with caution!
+   JupyterLab is in beta, so use with caution!

 Set environment variables
 -------------------------